Sijiqing, Beijing

 Sijiqing Town (Sìjìqīng Zhèn (四季青镇)) is a town on southern Haidian District, Beijing, China.
-It borders Wanliu Area, Xiangshan and Qinglongqiao Subdistricts to the north, Shuguang Subdistrict to the east, Tiancun Road Subdistrict to the south, Bajiao, Pingguoyuan and Wulituo Subdistricts to the west.
+It borders Wanliu Area, Xiangshan and Qinglongqiao Subdistricts to the north, Shuguang Subdistrict to the east, Tiancunlu Subdistrict to the south, Bajiao, Pingguoyuan and Wulituo Subdistricts to the west.
 It had a population of 162,700 as of 2020.

 The subdistrict, Sijiqing (四季青 (Four Seasons Green)), was named after a greenhouse production cooperative that was built in the area during the 1950s.